 An Analytical Reconstruction of Legal Hermeneutics

-This long term project, begun about a decade ago, aims to give a philosophically updated account of legal hermeneutics.
-Whereas legal hermeneutics has often been associated with continental philosophical approaches (e.g. Gadamer, Ricœur) the project addresses the questions discussed in this tradition with the means of analytical philosophy.
-It thus bridges a gap between the two traditions.
+This long-term project, begun about a decade ago, aims to provide a philosophically updated account of legal hermeneutics.
+Whereas legal hermeneutics has often been associated with continental philosophical approaches (e.g., Gadamer, Ricœur), the project addresses the questions discussed in this tradition with the means of analytical philosophy.
+As such, it bridges a gap between both traditions.
 Methodologically it breaks the process of the application of the law down into different phenomena.
-The application of the law does not just consist in "interpretation", but also in rule following, legal construction and the exercise of discretion.
-It involves questions as to the nature of meaning and collective intentionality with resprect to the legislature.
-Many of the theoretical issues raised by these phenomena extensively are discussed in analytical philosophy.
-The discussion span from ontology, to the philosophy of language and the theory of action.
-By reconstructing the different phenomena that the application of the law implies and elucidating their relations the project gives a more precise theoretical description of the basic activity all lawyers are engaged in.
-It thus contributes to a better self-understanding of the discipline.
-The project, however, does not only have theoretical value, but also direct implications for a number of doctrinal questions such as the scope of constitutional review or the doctrine of administrative discretion, both central also for public security law.
-Thus far, the project resulted in more than half a dozen contributions to peer reviewed collective works.
-These publications were already written as building blocks for a monography, for which they have to be revised, adjusted and amended by one or two additional chapters.
-The completion of the monography will be the last part of the project.
+The application of the law does not just consist in “interpretation” but also in rule-following, legal construction, and the exercise of discretion.
+It involves questions as to the nature of meaning and collective intentionality with respect to the legislature.
+Many of the theoretical issues raised by these phenomena are extensively discussed in analytical philosophy.
+The discussions range from ontology to the philosophy of language to the theory of action.
+By reconstructing the different phenomena implied in the application of the law and elucidating their relationships, the project renders a more precise theoretical description of the basic activity all lawyers are engaged in and, in doing so, contributes to an improved self-understanding of the discipline.
+The project, however, is not only of theoretical value but has direct implications for a number of doctrinal questions such as the scope of constitutional review or the doctrine of administrative discretion, both key issues also of public security law.
+The project has so far generated more than half a dozen contributions to peer-reviewed collective works.

 |Research outcome:||peer-reviewed publications; monograph|